coha-it/dr-oliver-haas.de/wp-content/plugins/supreme-modules-for-divi/readme.txt

 === Divi Supreme Modules ===
 Contributors: divisupreme, kenng87
-Tags: Divi, Divi Module, Divi Contact Form, divi theme, divi builder, Divi Gradient Text, Divi Typing Effect, Divi 3D Image, Divi Image, Divi Text Divider, facebook feed, facebook comments
-Donate link: https://suprememodules.com/
+Tags: Divi, Divi Module, Divi Page Builder, divi theme, divi builder, Divi Extensions Donate link: https://suprememodules.com/
 Requires at least: 4.5
-Tested up to: 5.2.2
+Tested up to: 5.2.3
 Requires PHP: 5.6
-Stable tag: 1.6.3
+Stable tag: 1.7.6.6
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Divi Supreme Modules plugin enhances the experience and features found on Divi and extend with custom creative modules to help you build amazing websites.
+Divi Supreme plugin enhances the experience and features found on Divi and extend with custom creative modules to help you build amazing websites.

 == Description ==

-Divi Supreme Modules plugin enhances the experience and features found on Divi and extend with custom creative modules to help you build amazing websites.
+Divi Supreme plugin enhances the experience and features found on Divi and extend with custom creative modules to help you build amazing websites.

-Divi Supreme contains 16 Divi custom modules and more to come soon.
+Divi Supreme contains 17 Free Divi Custom Modules and more to come soon.

 - Supreme Divi Gradient Text - By using Divi's built-in background gradient tool, this module allow you to have gradient text without coding.
 - Supreme Divi Flipbox - With 4 types of Flipbox effect to choose from (Flip Left, Flip Right, Flip Up and Flip Down), you can create stunning interactive content that converts.